KaiShunWorldz/opensim/README.md

 Title : Ansible playbooks to create a rubust or simulator server
 ================================================================

-These role will conforigure a system as either a robust or simulator server.
+This role will configure a system as either a robust or simulator server.